Alba The Albino Orangutan Is Now Free, Living In The Trees Again

 Kika "burst out of her cage the second it was opened and reached for a small tree close by.
 She then swung to a larger one, and quickly climbed higher and higher," the foundation said in an update on Friday.

-Alba "slowly exited her cage and took in her new surroundings, moving cautiously," the foundation said.
+Alba "slowly exited her cage and took in her new surroundings, moving cautiously," according to the foundation.
 "However, once she realized that humans were present, she quickly moved away into the forest and climbed up a tree."

 There, she "brachiated for a while, showing us her familiarity with a wild environment," the foundation said.
 In case you've forgotten, brachiating is the term for swinging from branch to branch by the arms.